adedomin/gridpaint/README.md

 Any new cells will be initialized with the colour of `default_colour`.
 If `default_colour` is not specified, `0` is used.

-Notes: undo and redo may grow or shrink your `painting` so be careful carrying
+Notes: undo and redo grow or shrink your `painting` if the historical painting was bigger or smaller.

+### painter.replacePainting(painting)
+This function can be used to safely resize your painting such that the canvas is resized along with the painting.

+Generally this should be called early, such as after construction.

+Notes: this function does not reuse references to painter.painting.

 ### painter.saveAs([file, scale])
 Export the painting as a PNG file.